MathewGarvin/YSJ_coursework/README.md

 # YSJ_coursework
-Code for coursework for a Data Science Apprenticeship Contains python code for Advanced Data Applications coursework, in Jupyter notebook format.
+Code for coursework for a Data Science Apprenticeship.\n Contains python code for Advanced Data Applications coursework, in Jupyter notebook format.